 In what order are the children walking towards the tent?
+1st nat order are the children walking towards the tent?
 1st 2nd 3rd Do you think Vusi has ever see n a Cape monitor (a leguaan) b efore?
 Why do you say so?
 Why does Vusi bump into Bon gi?
-Is Mr Mosoma afraid of reptiles s?
+Is Mr Mosoma afraid of reptiles?
 Why do you say so?
 How do we know the children are afraid of reptiles?
-How did the Cape monitor get t into the tent?
+How did the Cape monitor get into the tent?